SteveEvrard/Defft.ai-Website/client/src/content/tampa-deal-memo.md

 ## The Deal Structure: The $1M Development Agreement

 **The Offer:**
-We are raising a $1M SAFE round to bridge us to Series A. We have interest from Miami (VCs/Angels), but we want **Strategic Capital** first.
+We are closing a $1M SAFE round by year-end to bridge us to Series A. We have interest from financial investors, but we want **Strategic Capital** first.

 **The "Development Deal" (The Anchor):**
 *   **Investment:** Lindenmeyr commits **$1M** as a "Pre-Paid Development & Licensing Agreement" (or convertible note).